Taxi (2004 film): Box office

-Taxi was released on October 6, 2004 in 3,001 theaters and opened at #4 at the box office with $12 million in the opening weekend.
+Taxi was released on October 6, 2004, in 3,001 theaters and opened at #4 at the box office with $12 million in the opening weekend.
 It went on to gross $36.9 million domestically and $34.4 million from other markets for a worldwide total of $71.3 million, against a production budget of $25 million.

 The film was released in the United Kingdom on November 19, 2004, and opened on #5.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 9% based on 106 reviews, with an average rating of 3.3/10.
-The site's critical consensus reads, "Silly and unfunny remake of a French movie of the same name."
-On Metacritic, the film has a weighted average score of 27 out of 100 based on 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Mick LaSalle of the San Francisco Chronicle wrote: "How one likes Taxi has everything to do with how one responds to the hapless cop character, played by Jimmy Fallon."
 LaSalle was also critical of the car chases, calling them "lackluster and fairly unconvincing."

-Kirk Honeycutt of The Hollywood Reporter wrote: "This thoroughly repetitive, ill conceived and poorly executed effort -- with an emphasis on the word "effort"—defeats these two talented people more often than not."
+Kirk Honeycutt of The Hollywood Reporter wrote: "This thoroughly repetitive, ill conceived and poorly executed effort—with an emphasis on the word 'effort'—defeats these two talented people more often than not."

 Robert Koehler of Variety called the film "embarrassing evidence that even a ragged French original can be better than its American remake.
-Failing to improve on the inept but hugely successful 1998 Luc Besson vehicle".
-Roger Ebert of the Chicago Sun-Times states "Oh, this is a bad movie" and "only gets worse as it plows along".
+Failing to improve on the inept but hugely successful 1998 Luc Besson vehicle."
+Roger Ebert of the Chicago Sun-Times stated "Oh, this is a bad movie" and "only gets worse as it plows along."
 Megan Lehmann of the New York Post dubbed the film "Taxi Drivel" and said: "This witless action comedy begins to insult the audience's intelligence from the opening scene."

-Claudia Puig of USA Today wrote: "A surprisingly funny, female-driven romp — as long as you don't question too many plot particulars."
+Claudia Puig of USA Today wrote: "A surprisingly funny, female-driven romp—as long as you don't question too many plot particulars."